enriquerodbe/functional-world-minesweeper/README.md

 - `lint` - Compile with strict flags enabled plus wartremover checks.
 - `testCoverage` - Enable coverage, run test, generate a report, and verify that minimum code coverage is reached.
+- `mutationTest` - Introduce changes to the code, run tests, and verify that some test fails.
 - `verify` - Run all the above sequentially.

 ## Tools